 R&B and neo soul at its best, this is a beautiful title track entrée.
 Most of us have experienced stormy relationships.
 In this song Anthony sings about one that needs God’s intervention for restoration.
 “How will we get us back to love?
 I want us to fall in love again,” he sings.
 Really love that Maxwell jazzy-quiet storm feel in this one.
 If you still have left the tiniest of hope in falling in love, again–this one is for you.

 Contemporary R&B bordering on a hip hop beat spiced up with some horns, this one will make you bop your head and do a little jig.
 A continuation to the first song’s story, it’s a man’s assertion in rising above his fear of not loving.
-His relationship’s wall is jumbled mostly by people talking so he sings, “I don’t wanna listen, as I am grown and it’s my life.”
-If you ever had haters who couldn’t stand seeing you happy with someone, this is for you.
-Fuck what they say, only thing you should hear is your heart.
+His relationship’s wall is jumbled mostly by people gossiping him and his partner, so he sings, “I don’t wanna listen, as I am grown and it’s my life.”
+If you ever had haters who couldn’t stand seeing you happy with someone else, fuck what they say, only thing you should hear is your heart.

 3. Woo 3.16